MP Estate Planning UK

 Essential Elements of a Will

-1. Appointment of executors to manage the estate
+1. Appointment of executors — trusted individuals (or professional executors) to manage the estate and ensure your wishes are carried out

-By including these essential elements, you can ensure that your will effectively limits Inheritance Tax and protects your spouse’s financial future.
+By including these essential elements and reviewing your will periodically, you can ensure it effectively reduces your Inheritance Tax exposure and protects your spouse and family.

 The Value of Professional Advice

-Consulting a solicitor who specializes in estate planning can provide clarity on the legal aspects of inheritance tax.
-They can help you understand your obligations and ensure that your estate is managed in a tax-efficient manner.
-It’s advisable to seek legal counsel when:
+Consulting a solicitor or specialist trust practitioner who focuses on estate planning and trust law can provide clarity on the legal aspects of Inheritance Tax.
+It’s advisable to seek specialist advice when:

-• Your estate includes significant assets that may be subject to inheritance tax.
+• Your estate includes property or significant assets that may be subject to IHT — particularly if the combined value exceeds £325,000 (or £650,000 for a couple).

-By combining legal and financial expertise, you can ensure that your estate is managed effectively, minimizing the burden of inheritance tax on your spouse and other beneficiaries.
+By combining specialist legal and financial expertise, you can ensure that your estate is managed effectively, reducing the burden of Inheritance Tax on your spouse and other beneficiaries.
+Plan, don’t panic — but do plan now.

 Making Gifts During Your Lifetime